presstube/cyclic-vacuum-cannon/README.md

 [![Part 1 - Setup](http://presstube.com/cyclic-vacuum-cannon/img/vimeo-screenshot-part-1.jpg)](https://vimeo.com/50235100 "Watch Part 1: Setup")

-In this Part I do some chores that are necessary before we can get to the fun stuff:
+In this episode I do some chores that are necessary before we can get to the fun stuff:

 - Create an open source repo here at GitHub
 - Briefly introduce my choice of tools